Posts Tagged ‘ADHD Mom’

 ADHD doesn’t look the same for everyone.
 While boys are more often diagnosed in childhood, many girls and women slip under the radar until much later in life.
 Why?
 Because their symptoms are often quieter, internalized, and less disruptive in school or at work.
 Men tend to display more hyperactivity and outward behaviors, while women…

-Does it ever feel like everyone around you is doing more—more activities, more outings, more achievements—and you’re just trying to make it through the day without forgetting the laundry in the washer… again?
+Does it ever feel like everyone around you is doing more, more activities, more outings, more achievements, and you’re just trying to make it through the day without forgetting the laundry in the washer… again?
 You’re not alone.
-In our hyper-scheduled world, it’s easy to fall into the trap of believing you’re not doing enough.
-This is…
+Many parents with ADHD feel this pressure even more strongly, especially when the mental load of family…

-Read MoreSensory Overload and Mom Meltdowns: How to Reset Before You Explode
+Read MoreSensory Overload in Moms with ADHD: How to Reset Before You Explode

-As a mom, you’re constantly juggling everything—kids, work, chores, and more.
+As a mom, you’re constantly juggling everything, kids, work, chores, and more.
 It’s easy to feel overwhelmed.
 If you’ve ever snapped at your kids or felt like you’re about to explode, you’re not alone.
 When everything piles up, your brain can get overloaded.
 This is called sensory overload.
-It’s when your senses (sight, sound, touch) get…
+It’s when your senses (sight, sound, touch)…

 Read More